Crayon Crackle Painting

 What You Do:

-- If possible, show your students examples of pottery with crackle glazes.
+If possible, show your students examples of pottery with crackle glazes.
 Certain types of Raku pottery have a lovely crackle surface.
-Click here to see an example.

-- Tell your students that they will have a chance to created drawings with a crackle finish.
+Tell your students that they will have a chance to create drawings with a crackle finish.